markmick-gh/ti84-python-kit/docs/book-outline.md

 ## Part II — Scientific Computing Applications

-11. Physics, Chemistry, and Computational Connections
+11. Connecting Physics, Chemistry, and Scientific Computing
     - Using computation to connect scientific disciplines
     - Vectors and molecular dipole moments
     - Waves and spectroscopy